 The most common reconciliation items you may encounter are:

-- A voided check that was never cleared from the general ledger (using QuickBooks for both accounting and payroll help prevent this since they’re seamlessly integrated).
+- A voided check that was never cleared from the general ledger (using QuickBooks for both accounting and payroll helps prevent this since they’re seamlessly integrated)

-- There was an error on the invoice your benefits provider billed you.
+- An error on the invoice your benefits provider billed you

 When learning how to reconcile your payroll liabilities in QuickBooks, take your time and dive deep.
 You may need to review several months of records, call providers to get itemized invoices, request revised invoices, and even work with your bank and tax agencies.
 If you have a good payroll accounting system in place and do your payroll reconciliations monthly, the time you spend reconciling payroll liabilities in QuickBooks should be minimized.